HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 Here, we see a pair of Forster inletting guide screws installed in a Remington M-700 receiver.

-The "Bed Heads" countersink has been placed down over one of these guide screws to illustrate how they work together.
+The "Pillar Align" countersink has been placed down over one of these guide screws to illustrate how they work together.

 Picture #3